For more comprehensive information about TAPS graduate programs, please read our Graduate Handbook.

 When applying to the graduate program, do I need to set up an interview?
 Interviews are not a necessary part of the process, although an audition is required for the Acting and Directing applicants.
 While we do not require interviews, we are open to meeting you if you desire a visit.
 We do not use interviews to determine candidacy, they are informational only.
 We are always open to answering questions over email as well.
 Contact the Director of Graduate Studies or members of the faculty at any time with questions.

 What kinds of financial support are available?
 Please consult the financial aid website for more information.

 Are foreign students eligible for financial aid?
 Yes.

 What is a Statement of Purpose?
 How long should it be?
-Your Statement of Purpose should be a succinct document, generally two to five pages in length, in which you tell us why you want to pursue a doctoral degree.
+Your Statement of Purpose should be a succinct document, generally two to three pages in length, in which you tell us why you want to pursue a doctoral degree.
 And, if you have a reason, why Brown?

 Is a writing sample required?
 How long should it be?
 We are interested in seeing a sample of what you consider to be your best scholarly writing.
 The sample can either be a research paper, or a theoretical essay, literary analysis or analysis of theatrical or art.
 We do not place any official constraints on the writing sample, but we recommend sending a sample between 10 and 25 pages.

 Can I send samples of playwriting or other non-scholarly writing in addition to a scholarly sample?
 You are free to send us any kind of sample you wish, we must stress that we will not be able to read material that exceeds a manageable number of pages.